codabl/codabl.github.io/overview.md

 ## Available endpoints

-## Documentation for API Endpoints
+## Full Documentation for API Endpoints

 All URIs are relative to *https://brainrexapi.appspot.com:5000/api*